robertgerstner/website/docs/index.md

 - **[January 16, 2024]** My first paper, coming out of my work with Prof. [Jesko Sirker](http://drop.physics.umanitoba.ca/~jsirker/Dokuwiki/doku.php?id=home) in collaboration with Dr. [Alexander Weisse](https://people.mpim-bonn.mpg.de/weisse/) is now on the [arXiv](https://arxiv.org/abs/2401.08031)!
 We study localization in the Heisenberg model through the novel lens of operator growth, finding strong evidence for a lack of many-body localization.

-## Conferences, Workshops, Talks, Posters
+## Conferences, Workshops, Talks, and Posters

 - **[March 17, 2025]** I gave a talk at the [APS Global Physics Summit](https://summit.aps.org/) in Anaheim, CA on my work in many-body localization (slides can be found [here](./home_media/APS_slides_2025.pdf)).
 I also attended the conference throughout the rest of the week, with a focus on talks on the intersection of artificial intelligence, quantum physics, and material science.
 Lots of interesting work being done!